swing-research/PatternRecognition-jupyterbook/_sources/denoise-deblur.md

 axs[1].imshow(img_est[100:170, 200:300], cmap='gray');
  ```

-Image's estimated using a Guassian Blur and Wiener filter looks slightly different from the original image.
-So, to compare them quantitatively, we compute the $\ell_2$ norm of the distance between them.
+Images estimated using a Gaussian blur and Wiener filter looks slightly different from the original image.
+So, to compare them quantitatively, we compute the $\ell_2$-norm of the distance between them.

 ```{code-cell}